Open-Attestation/open-attestation-cli/README.md

 ### Encrypting a document

-The `encrypt` command helps you encrypt the documents, so that you can share and store them safely.
+With the `encrypt` command, you can encrypt the documents to share and store them safely.

 The following shows the syntax of the `encrypt` command: